The ideas of Melanie Klein are not easy and it is difficult to get your

 Objects can be part objects, as full objects are too big for a young child.

 Good and bad breasts,(mother could be out at shops but child just experiences the absence of mother), light and dark, Internal experiences (hunger)

-0-3 months paranoid schizoid position.
+Between 0-3 months the paranoid schizoid position takes place.
 Baby is not distinguishing between itself and other.
 As we grow up, we get a sense of other.
-Enormous swings in mood, if an adult was doing it you would think that’s weird.
+Enormous swings in mood, if an adult was doing it you might think that the behaviour is weird.
 For a baby it is normal.
 It is only later that a self is formed.

 Objects relations therapy will look at the relationships between all your objects.
 If you don’t resolve the early problems then they are carried forward.
 Who are you when you are out in the world, outer and inner relationships.

 Child gets message that its not okay to be angry.